-- Write the name of your school & school district, as well as child’s first name on each name tag.
+- Write the name of your school & school district, as well as the child’s first name on each name tag.

 - Please add the coordinator’s phone number.

-- Children exit the bus and enter the arena, where a volunteer will take them to designated seating area.
+- Children exit the bus and enter the arena, where a volunteer will take them to a designated seating area.

 - After check in, the children wait until their number is called and then go into the store to “shop” for their clothes (our volunteers will guide them through this process).